 We later decided to buy plain black aquarium decor background and black gravel to really make the colours of the fish and decorations stand out.
 Albie chose a Chinese Arch and a selection of artificial plants to decorate the tank which all look beautiful and fit well with the red theme of our kitchen.

 After adding our gravel, water and decorations we added the Tetra Aquasafe which neutralises harmful substances in the water such as chlorine which is dangerous to fish.
 Our aquarium is now ready for some new fish.

 Tropical -v- Goldfish

 This tank is advertised as a ‘goldfish’ tank because the set does not come with a heater.
-Personally we prefer tropical fish to goldfish, though goldfish are generally a very good first fish for children.
+Personally, we prefer tropical fish to goldfish, though goldfish are generally a very good first fish for children.
 We had goldfish for 2-3 years before making the switch to tropical.
-All that we have needed to do with this set is purchase a water heater which sits next to the water filter to keep a flow of warm water circulating in the tank.
+All that we have needed to do with this set is purchase a water heater that sits next to the water filter to keep a flow of warm water circulating in the tank.

 Come back soon to find out how we got on choosing and adding our fish . . .